ivangfr/springboot-elk-prometheus-grafana/README.md

 ## Start Environment

-- Open a terminal and inside `springboot-elk-prometheus-grafana` root folder run
+- Open a terminal and inside `springboot-elk-prometheus-grafana` root folder run:
   ```
   docker compose up -d
   ```

 - Wait for Docker containers to be up and running.
-To check it, run
+To check it, run:
   ```
   docker compose ps
   ```

 ## Running application with Maven

-- Open a terminal and make sure you are inside `springboot-elk-prometheus-grafana` folder
+- Open a terminal and make sure you are inside `springboot-elk-prometheus-grafana` folder;

-- Run the following command
+- Run the following command:
   ```
   ./mvnw clean spring-boot:run --projects movies-api
   ```
-  > **Note**: If you want to change to "non-json-logs" (maybe during development it's useful), run
+  > **Note**: If you want to change to "non-json-logs" (maybe during development it's useful), run:
   > ```
   > ./mvnw clean spring-boot:run --projects movies-api -Dspring-boot.run.jvmArguments="-Dspring.profiles.active=non-json-logs"
   > ```